How to Remove Paint From Vinyl Floors? (Dried or Wet Paint)

 Here is the guide for this:

-1. Wipe as much wet paint as you can off the floor with a rag.
+1. Wipe the wet paint from the floor with a clean rag.

 2. Use Rubbing Alcohol